unclejaimyjames/surf-alert/README.md

 # surf-alert
 I'll email when surf's up
-And you will get to surf :)
+so you will get to surf :)